schlopshow/artixinstall/README.md

 ## License

 This script is provided as-is for educational and personal use.
 Use at your own risk.

-## Contributing

-Feel free to submit issues, suggestions, or improvements.
-Always test changes in a virtual machine first.

-## Disclaimer

-This script performs destructive operations on disk drives.
-The authors are not responsible for any data loss or system damage.
-Always backup important data and test in a virtual environment first.

 ## To Do List